simagix/hatchet/README_DEV.md

 SELECT ip, context, STRFTIME('%s', SUBSTR(etm,1,19))-STRFTIME('%s', SUBSTR(btm,1,19)) dur, reslen
   FROM (
     SELECT MAX(a.date) etm, MIN(a.date) btm, a.context context, b.ip, SUM(a.reslen) reslen
-      FROM mongod_1b3d5f7 a, mongod_1b3d5f7_clients b WHERE a.context = b.context GROUP BY a.context
+      FROM mongod_1b3d5f7 a, mongod_1b3d5f7_clients b WHERE a.ip = b.ip GROUP BY a.context
   )
   WHERE dur > 0 AND reslen > 0 order by dur DESC, reslen DESC limit 23;
 ```